Dr Sarah-Louise Mitchell

 • Fellow of the Chartered Institute of Marketing

-• Liveryman of Worshipful Company of Marketors
+• Liveryman of the Worshipful Company of Marketors

-• Member of CharityComms
+• Member of CharityComms.

 Conferences